 Kinks/bends in the spokes also creates weak points.
 Straight pull Sapim spokes are utilised on Caden.
 They have also stuck with external nipples.
 The purpose of this was to eliminate the bend you get when the spoke enters the rim to an internal nipple, plus also makes for easy serviceability.
-Although not as clean looking as an internal nipple, I know which I would rather.
+Although not as clean looking as an internal nipple.

 Hub material quality is important.
 Caden hubs are made in the factory with one of the biggest wheel manufacturers (Sram/Zipp).
 They are one of the only places able to do 3D Forged T7075 aluminium.
 T7075 is a stronger grade of aluminium which is more capable of resisting the high stresses than the cheaper alloys.

 Premium carbon wheelsets are now costing a small fortune, with most in the $4-6k range.
 Most of the cheaper brands have taken some shortcuts in some parts of the manufacturing process above.
 Caden are still in the early days, they have been focusing on developing a top quality wheel, and now they need to shift wheels to cover that development.
-Hence they are selling direct to the consumer, and at an extremely competitive rate, for a limited time only:
+Hence they are selling direct to the consumer, and at an extremely competitive rate:

 $1885 AUD inc Worldwide Delivery/Duties, Titanium Skewers, Decadence Upgrade, Brake pads, Rim tape glue (tubular).

 See below for a quick comparison of some known brands weight & price:

 I hope this helps to give you some things to research before making your next wheel investment!
 If you want to know more about Caden, feel free to get in touch with myself or Ben.